-As well as advanced magic, including Legilimency and innovative duelling spells, Albert had also taught Harry skills in stealth, had helped him develop his deduction and investigation tactics and had even allowed him to lead Neville and Ron on minor missions.
+As well as advanced magic, including Legilimency and innovative duelling spells, Albert had also taught Harry the skills Albert knew he would need in hunting Dark Wizards as well as working within the Magical government.
+He had even allowed him to lead Neville and Ron on minor missions.
 It was Albert who had assigned the three of them the task of arresting Umbridge, understanding the fact that they had ‘unfinished business’ with her.

 The more Harry thought, the more he remembered and the heavier his head seemed to get.

 “Harry,” He heard a rough voice say and Harry’s eyes snapped open to Sirius’ voice.
 “Ginny wanted me to tell you that they’re now settled at the Burrow.
 Twelve Grimmauld Place is now completely abandoned again.”